 Traveling to Tanzania

-As of September 15, 2022, travelers arriving to Tanzania by air are now exempt from all vaccination and testing requirements.
+As of January 12, 2023, travelers arriving to Tanzania are exempt from all vaccination and testing requirements.

-Therefore, there are no Covid-19 related requirements for nearly all of our clients, who fly in and out of Kilimanjaro airport for their trips.
+Therefore, there are no Covid-19 related requirements for our clients.

 Note that there may be additional requirements by your home country or by countries you pass through while traveling to and from Tanzania.
 Be sure that you are in compliance compliance with those regulations as well.

 Many people from the USA use KLM or Delta to fly to Tanzania.
 These flights connect in KLM’s hub in Amsterdam.
 The Netherlands has lifted all restrictions for incoming travelers.
 You are not required to show negative Covid-19 test results on arrival to Amsterdam.

 As of June 12, 2022, clients returning to the USA after their trip are NO LONGER required to show a negative Covid-19 test.
 There are no testing requirements to enter the USA.

 The Centers for Disease Control and Prevention may decide to reinstate the requirement if a new, concerning variant of the virus emerges, the official said.

 What if I Test Positive for Covid-19 Prior to My Trip?